 Some commonly used home remedies for breastfeeding moms with cold or fever include:

-- Using a salt water or apple-cider vinegar and water gargle can help relieve a sore throat and cough.
+- Using saltwater or apple cider vinegar and a water gargle can help relieve a sore throat and cough.

 - Use zinc gluconate lozenges, though not in excessive quantities, as they can interfere with the absorption or use of other minerals in the body.

 - Make sure you get a lot of rest.